SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 #### 22 August 2023 - Enhancement - Admin App - Audit Record Export (CSV) [ID_37164]

-In the [Admin App](https://admin.dataminer.services) on the Audit page, a new feature has been added to export audit records in a CSV file.
-When clicked a prompt will open where the seperator for the CSV-file can be selected and if the column titles should be added at the top of the CSV file.
-The file will be created and sent in an email when it's ready and available for download.
-The download link in the email will expire within 7 days.
+In the [Admin App](https://admin.dataminer.services), a new feature has been introduced on the *Audit* page, allowing users to export audit records in a CSV file.
+Clicking *Export* in the top-left corner will initiate the export process.
+A pop-up window will appear, where you can choose the separator to be used in the CSV file, as well as whether to include column titles at the top of the exported CSV file.
+Once the file has been generated, you will receive an email containing a link to download the CSV file.
+The download link included in the email will be valid for a period of 7 days.

 #### 22 August 2023 - Enhancement - CloudGateway 2.12.0 - Upgrade to .NET 6 [ID_37151]